YouTube

 Sh*t Scared at the Gorilla Habituation Experience

-There is only one place in the world where you can enjoy this, and that is at the southern Rushaga sector of Bwindi.
-So we stayed at a lodge just 40 minutes from the park, Nkuringo Gorilla Lodge.
+There is only one place in the world where you can enjoy this, and that is in the southern Rushaga sector of Bwindi.
+So, we stayed at Nkuringo Gorilla Lodge, just 40 minutes from the park.

 The location is great, with views overlooking Bwindi Forest to the back and views overlooking the Virunga Volcanoes, including good old Bisoke from a few days back.